ThibaultLesuisse/ValentinePhilippe/README.md

 # Wedding website for Valentine and Philippe

 This repo contains all the components for the wedding website of Valentine and Philippe.
-The architecture is pretty straightforward:
+The architecture is pretty straightforward.

 ## Frontend
 The frontend is written in Angular 18 and communicated to a .NET 8 WebApi.